Abhishek-2502/Node_Todo_App_Docker_Jenkins_FreeStyle/README.md

 Now, any code push to GitHub will trigger an automatic build and deployment via Jenkins.
 If doesn't work then build manually from jenkins for one time.

-#### NOTE: your_public_ip changes when you stop the EC2 instance.
+#### NOTE: your_public_ip changes when you stop the instance.
 So update Payload URL accordingly

 ---

 ## Conclusion
-You have successfully set up Jenkins on EC2, integrated it with GitHub using SSH keys, configured CI/CD with Docker, and automated deployments using webhooks.
+You have successfully set up Jenkins on your instance, integrated it with GitHub using SSH keys, configured CI/CD with Docker, and automated deployments using webhooks.

 Test your application at `http://your_public_ip:8000` and ensure the pipeline is working as expected.